WHAT SECURITY PROCEDURES SHOULD I BE AWARE OF?

 Seating begins one hour prior to the event start time.
-You may take your rodeo seat starting at noon each rodeo day, and your Frontier Nights Entertainment seat beginning at 7 p.m.
+PRCA Rodeo seating begins at noon.
+Frontier Nights seating begins at 7 p.m.

 WHAT IS THE “PARTY ZONE”?

 Admission into the park is $5 per person.
-However, if you have already purchased Rodeo or Concert tickets for that day, admission onto the park is free.
+However, if you have already purchased Rodeo or Frontier Nights tickets or a carnival armband for that day, admission onto the park is free.
 Also, if you pay the $10 for Park & Ride, you will receive free entrance into the park for all persons in the vehicle.

 HOW OLD DOES MY CHILD HAVE TO BE BEFORE I HAVE TO BUY A TICKET FOR THEM?

 All persons over 2 years of age will be charged full admission.
-For comfort and visibility during night shows, we recommend seating for children, rather than SRO (standing room only.)
+For comfort and visibility during night shows, we recommend seating for children, rather than the Party Zone.

 CAN I BRING A COOLER INTO THE PARK?

-No outside food and beverages are allowed on the park.
-Small soft sided coolers no larger than 14″ x 14″ x 14″ are allowed for need-based cases.
+No outside food or beverages will be permitted.
+Exceptions will be made for small, soft sided coolers no larger than 14″ x 14″ x 14″ for need-based cases after proper inspection.
 These include, but are not limited to, baby formula, medicine and other immediate needs.

 WHERE CAN I DROP OFF AND PICK UP MY CHILDREN?

 At Public Transportation, along 8th Avenue between gates V-4 and V-3.
 Look for the signs.